 No joke.
-And our free Simple 7 is how we made this healthy habit really stick for the past 2 1/2 years… and going strong.
+And we made this healthy habit really stick for the past 2 1/2 years… and going strong.
 Now we have over 500,000 people from all around the world hooked on the green smoothie lifestyle too.
 I hope you’ll join us!

 Before we share our most popular green smoothie recipe, we need to welcome you into the world of green smoothies with a few important tips…

 When you’re making your first few green smoothies, don’t just throw things in the blender.
 Chances are, it’ll taste nasty if you wing it right out of the gate.
 To save you a few smoothie-fails, bust out those cute lil’ measuring cups and follow this simple formula: 60% fruits to 40% leafy greens.

 2. Blend in stages to avoid leafy chunks.

 Chewing your green smoothie is no fun!
 To get a “smooth” green smoothie experience, blend up your leafy greens and liquid-base first.
 Then add your remaining fruits and blend again.

 3. Ditch the ice and freeze some fruits.